epignatelli/helx/README.md

 Note that helx does not depend on JAX, even if it uses it.
 This allows you to use a version of JAX built for an arbitrary accelerator.

+### Contribute
+This library is intended as a container of shortcuts for jax and stax.
+Feel free to raise an issue, or pull request a new functionality.

 ### The `module` decorator
 A `module` is a simple interface for stax functions.
 It takes a `stax` layer construction output - a tuple of callables - and returns a `Module` object - a `NamedTuple` with an `init` and an `apply` properties.